reimlima/genericseek/README.md

         -l: logfile, Ex.: /var/log/message
         -k: key, something to be used as output message Ex.: "error" or "File Monitoring from Application Log"
         -o: occurrence, whatever you're looking for in the log file Ex.: "error"
         -f: outputformat, what kind of output you want?
-Ex.: json, xml, icinga
+Ex.: json, xml, icinga, zabbix
         -w: warning, threshold for Warning Message Ex.: 30
         -c: critical, threshold for Critical Message Ex.: 50 (must be bigger than warning number)